-To extract the contents of a simple tar archive, command is
+To extract the contents of a simple tar archive, the command is

 $ tar -xvf output.tar

-To extract the content of a gzip tar archive, command is
+To extract the content of a gzip tar archive, the command is

 $ tar -zxvf output.tar.gz

-To extract the content of Bzip2 archive, command is
+To extract the content of the Bzip2 archive, the command is

 $ tar -jxvf output.tar.gz2